-What a trip this was!
-Ever since I was little, I’ve wanted to see the Celtic lands.
-In fact, if at any point you’d asked me where in the world I most wanted to go, the answer would have always been “Ireland and Scotland.”
-I’m not sure exactly what started the dream (I suspect a book and some music), but nonetheless, it lived and it grew.
+I’d dreamed of visiting the Celtic lands ever since I was little.
+If at any point you’d asked me where in the world I most wanted to go, the answer would have probably been “Ireland or Scotland.”
+I’m not sure what started the dream (I suspect a book or some music), but nonetheless, it lived and it grew.
 So, when it came time to decide where I wanted to spend my midterm break this semester, the choice was pretty easy.

 My friend, Camilla, and I tackled the journey together.
 We started before sunrise with a flight to out of Florence airport, arriving in Edinburgh around 10 AM.
 It was an early morning, but having the day to explore the city (and watching the sun come up from above the clouds!) was totally worth it.